Queer Accommodation in Golden Bay - New Zealand - NW South Island

 Beltane Beltane is a Gaelic festival held in the halfway point between the spring equinox and the summer solstice and is one of the four Gaelic seasonal festivals – along with Samhain, Imbolc and Lughnasadh.
 It marks the beginning of summer where rituals are performed to protect the crops and people and to encourage growth.
 Special bonfires are kindled, and their flames, smoke and ashes are deemed to have protective powers.
 We invite participants in particular to reflect on and be inspired by the themes of new beginnings and abundance of the inner world of our rich queer selves.

 If camping is not your thing, Autumn Farm has a six-bed dorm room as well as cabins and rooms (bedding and towels are included).
 Peter and Pete are offering a special rate for the Gathering: The cost is an additional $40 per person for the dorm room.
-The cabins and rooms are available for an additional $80 for singles and $120 for couples.
+The cabins and rooms are available for an additional $75 per person.
 Please contact Peter and Pete at Autumn Farm directly if you would like to stay in the dorm/cabin/room www.autumnfarm.com.
 Tell them you would like the rate for the Faerie Gathering during the Labour Day weekend.
 These accommodations fill up quickly for events at Autumn Farm so book early to ensure your space.
 We’ll publish a statement of accounts for the gathering on our website after the event.
 If there’s any surplus over $300 we’ll reimburse that pro-rata to registrants.

 Faerie Fee Fund We operate a ‘NOTALOF’ policy (no one turned away for lack of funds).
 If the registration cost is a problem please contact your co-queen registrars: firstname.lastname@example.org.
 Also, if you would like to contribute to our Faerie Fee Fund you are most welcome to do so.
 To make a contribution, include the extra funds when you pay your registration fee.
 Your Queen Registrars will sort the payment to those in need.
 Your contribution is very much appreciated.